User login

 There are two main types of office telephone system:

 • Key systems have one or more telephone lines coming into your business.
 All the telephones ring when someone calls.
-Key systems are suitable for businesses with up to five employees and cost from £10 - £15 per month per phone line.
+Key systems are suitable for businesses with up to five employees and cost from £10 - £25 per month per phone line depending on the features you require.

 • Switchboard systems.
 A switchboard (also called a PBX) routes calls to the right extensions, takes voicemail and allocates spare lines to outgoing calls.